-It’s not just locals who pull off I-41 to see the cheese castle—which comes complete with turrets, parapets, little triangle flags, and hundreds of cheeses, from the stinky to the velvety.
-According to the General Manager, Michael Ventura, they get visitors from all over the world.
-“When they’re driving on the highway,” he says, “people see our sign and wonder, ‘Mars.
-Cheese.
-Castle.
-Why are those three words together?
-We have to stop and see what it is.’”
+Cruise down I-41 just north of the Illinois border and you can’t miss the towering ode to dairy—which comes complete with turrets, parapets, little triangle flags, and hundreds of cheeses, from the stinky to the sharp and everything in between.
+According to Mars Cheese Castle general manager Michael Ventura, they welcome visitors from all over the world.
+“Driving on the highway, people see our sign and wonder, ‘Mars, cheese, castle—why are those three words together?” he says. “‘We have to stop and see what it is.’”

 Pair your cheese with beer, like a good Wisconsinite

-Curate the ultimate cheese plate
+Curate the ultimate cheese board

-He’d also offer spice-dusted pecans, sold at the castle, to offset the cheddar and curds.
-Finally, he’d put a little jar of creme fraiche on the board to offer a different texture.
-“We really like to experiment.
-You never know when you’re going to find a delicious combination.
-Get a little risky.”
+He’d also offer spice-dusted pecans, sold at the castle, to offset the fatty cheddar and curds.
+Finally, he recommends finishing the board with a little jar of creme fraiche to offer a different texture.
+“We really like to experiment, get a little risky,” he adds.
+“You never know when you’re going to find that delicious combination.”